 10 Best Resistance Bands Tested & Compared

 Resistance bands are an excellent addition to any fitness enthusiast’s repertoire.
-They are an ultra-portable piece of equipment which comes in an assortment of strengths, sizes, resistances and lengths, making it perfect for anywhere one might want to use it.
-These exercise bands are designed to stretch, allowing a smoother movements than free weights can provide.
-They are a great addition to a home gym, especially if you live in a small space such as an apartment, or as a portable training tool for people that travel frequently but don’t want to compromise their training routine.
+They are an ultra-portable piece of equipment which come in an assortment of strengths, sizes, resistances, and lengths.
+They are perfect for anywhere one might want to use them.
+These exercise bands are designed to stretch, allowing for smoother movements than free weights can provide.
+They are a great addition to a home gym, especially if you live in a small apartment, or as a portable training tool for people who travel frequently but don’t want to compromise their training routine.

 - Master of Muscle

 - Good value

 10 Best Resistance Bands

 Band Dimensions: They range from 1/2 inch to 2.5 inches X ~1/16 inch thick and 41 inches long.

 Resistance: The resistance for this set of bands ranges from 10 pounds (red bands) to 175 pounds (blue).